 Transfer of waste from Ibiza

 PalmaThe neighborhoods of Son Sardina and La Garriga are in the zero zone for waste treatment in Mallorca.
-From the rooftops, the Son Reus incinerator plant is perfectly visible, 3.5 kilometers in a straight line: they suffer from the smells and the acid clouds that occasionally appear in the sky.
-This Tuesday they have raised their voice against the plans of the Consell de Mallorca to expand the plant's production with the waste coming from Ibiza.
-"From an environmental point of view, it makes no sense to have waste in Ibiza, put it in a truck, a ship, send it to the port of Palma and transport it by road all the way here," protests Joan Mateos, spokesperson for the Sa Garriga Residents' Association.
+From the rooftops, the Son Reus incinerator plant is perfectly visible, 3.5 kilometers away in a straight line: they suffer from the smells and the acid clouds that appear in the sky from time to time.
+This Tuesday they have raised their voices against the plans of the Consell de Mallorca to expand the plant's production with waste coming from Ibiza.
+"From an environmental point of view, it makes no sense to have waste in Ibiza, put it in a truck, a boat, send it to the port of Palma, and transport it by road to here," protests Joan Mateos, spokesperson for the Sa Garriga Neighborhood Association.

 Cargando